-Return on Equity measures a company’s profitability against the profit it has kept for the business (plus any capital injections).
-The ‘return’ is the profit over the last twelve months.
-That means that the higher the ROE, the more profitable the company is.
+ROE looks at the amount a company earns relative to the money it has kept within the business.
+The 'return' is the yearly profit.
+The higher the ROE, the more profit the company is making.
 So, as a general rule, a high ROE is a good thing.
 That means it can be interesting to compare the ROE of different companies.

 Does Meritage Homes Have A Good Return On Equity?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-The image below shows that Meritage Homes has an ROE that is roughly in line with the consumer durables industry average (12%).
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+You can see in the graphic below that Meritage Homes has an ROE that is fairly close to the average for the Consumer Durables industry (12%).

 The Importance Of Debt To Return On Equity